The plate upright row is a compound exercise that builds stronger and bigger traps, and rear deltoids (Shoulder).

 Are Upright Rows Better With plate?

-Yes, doing upright row with plate.
+Yes, it is better to do an upright row with the plate.
 The plate requires more balance than barbells or machines, which can lead to greater muscle fiber recruitment.

 The plate row workout also allows for unilateral training (training one limb at a time), increases core stability, and improves muscular imbalances.